rlugojr/featured/README.md

-# featured
+# Featured

-List of featured books on GitBook (open to contributions)
+List of featured books on [GitBook.com](https://www.gitbook.com/explore).
+This list is open to etxernal contributions.

+### How to contribute